sbamin/code101/web/docs/hpc/cpu/sumner_2.md

 ## Install essentials

 This can again vary per user's need and optional.
-If you find errors compiling packages, you may end up needing installing respective dev libraries, e.g., libiconv, zlib, etc. if they are not already installed in the current (_yoda_ in this case) conda env.
+If you find errors compiling packages, you may end up installing respective dev libraries, e.g., libiconv, zlib, etc. if they are not already installed in the current (_yoda_ in this case) conda env.

 ```sh
 mamba install -c conda-forge wget curl rsync libiconv parallel ipyparallel